mikea/nord-ost/README.md

 # Nord Ost

 This is my personal project to transcribe russian "Норд Ост" musical.
-It is very important for me personally and I want to preserve the music.
+It is very important for me and I would like to preserve the music.
+The progress is slow, contributions/corrections/fixes are welcome.

+All copyrights are by their holders.
+Files are for personal use.
+No distribution allowed.

 ## Contents